-The 2019 Ford Explorer starts $15,000 less than the similarly equipped Chevrolet Tahoe.
-If that were the end of the story, we’d just drive the Explorer laughing all the way to the bank.
-But, hold on.
-The 2019 Chevy Tahoe is a large SUV whereas the Ford Explorer is a smaller midsize--so does that mean the Explorer automatically loses?
+The 2022 Ford Explorer starts $15,000 less than the similarly equipped Chevrolet Tahoe.
+If that were the end of the story, we’d just drive the Explorer laughing all the way to the bank but, hold on.
+The 2022 Chevy Tahoe is a large SUV whereas the Ford Explorer is a smaller midsize--so does that mean the Explorer automatically loses?
 Absolutely not, since the difference in size isn’t as great as you might think.
 The Tahoe is only 6 inches longer, 2 inches wider, and 4 inches taller than the Explorer.
 Is that difference in dimensions really worth fifteen grand?
 Let’s find out in this comparison guide.

 Seating: It’s a Tie!

 This might shock you, but in the seating department the Explorer and the Tahoe are practically neck and neck, mostly because there are so many variables at work.
 Unsurprisingly, the Explorer wins in some of them while the Tahoe wins in others.
 For example, the 2022 Chevy Tahoe seats more people than the Ford Explorer.
 With seating for up to nine on three rows, you can’t do much better in an SUV.
 The Explorer also has three rows, but seats for “only” seven.
 That much is pretty straightforward.

 When you start looking at head- and legroom, things get a little more complicated.
 The Chevy Tahoe has more space for front seat passengers, but those in the second and third rows will be far more comfortable in an Explorer where they have much more space than in the squished Tahoe.
 So, if you want the backseat passengers to be content, or plan to haul people larger than car-seat size on the regular, the Explorer is the better SUV for that.

 Cargo Room: It’s a Tie!